 Lara M. Gardner

-An Experienced & Compassionate Bankruptcy Attorney
+An Experienced & Compassionate Attorney

-Lara earned her B.A. with Honors in English from the University of Oregon in 1998, and her J.D. from Lewis and Clark Law School in 2003.
 As a law student, Lara published three law review articles.
-She also interned at the law school’s low-income legal clinic handling bankruptcy, consumer, and landlord-tenant cases.
+She also interned at the law school’s low-income legal clinic.
 Lara is admitted to the Oregon State Bar, the U.S. Court, District of Oregon, the Washington State Bar, and the U.S. Court, Western District of Washington.

 Lara writes articles for various publications.
 She enjoys riding sport horses, reading, hiking, and spending time with her two lovely daughters.